POLLINATORS ARE IN DECLINE!

 The good news?
 We can help.
 Our cities and gardens are often way stations, oases on the edges of agricultural communities and wild areas.
 In the U.S. alone, there are over 60 million urban acres of existing and potential pollinator protection zones.

-It’s critical, of course, to plant what pollinators will feed, rest, reproduce or nest on/in, but:
+It’s critical, of course, to plant your garden to support what pollinators need to feed, rest, reproduce or nest on/in, but:

 — do you know which pollinators are visiting your garden at what levels (a few, a good number, lots)?